 I missed several posts on Alf’s Garden of the Internet.
 He discusses creating a new religion: Getting Into Gnon’s Favour.
 What the Alt Right label means and on intellectuals: Not your typical intellectual.
 A hard look at economic purchasing power.
 How the left can’t ‘Cool’, and we can.

 Neo-Ciceroneon Times with an apt description of the Left: Overgrown Children.

-William Briggs begins the week with the ongoing translation of Aquinas’ Summa Theologica.
+William Briggs begins the week with the ongoing translation of Aquinas’ Summa Contra Gentiles.
 This week’s Summary Against Modern Thought: Celestial Bodies Do Not Control Our Bodies.
 On sphere eversion and free will.
 This Week in Doom: Lavender Mafia Edition.
 Guest writer Ianto Watt on Your Most Important Choice: about religion and faith.
 A taste: